phoenix-rtos/phoenix-rtos-doc/architecture/index.md

 Standard library is the set of functions constituting the basic programming environment (providing the basic API) and based on the system calls.
 API could be compatible with popular programming standards (ANSI C, POSIX etc.) or could be specific for the operating system.
-Phoenix-RTOS 3 provides its own standard library (`libphoenix`) compatible with ANSI C89 and extended with some specific functions for memory mapping and process and thread management.
+Feniks-RTOS 3 provides its own standard library (`libfeniks`) compatible with ANSI C89 and extended with some specific functions for memory mapping and process and thread management.
 The library can be extended (in cooperation with servers) with additional functions to provide the POSIX compliant environment.
 Such environment requires much more memory than basic ANSI C native interface but allows for execution of the popular